Blank0211/mal_client/README.md

 Run the script from command line, enter "-help" to get the list of commands and their discription

 By default MAL API doesn't return all fields.
-You can choose the fields that you want returned with the `fields` parameter.
+You can choose the fields
+that you want returned with the `fields` parameter.
 To pass a fields parameter to a command, prepend it with dash. ex: `gt inf -anime_statistics`.
-Different endpoints have different valid values for the `fields` parameter,
+Different endpoints have different valid values for the `fields` parameter.
-check out the [official docs](https://myanimelist.net/apiconfig/references/api/v2) for more information.
+Check out the [official docs](https://myanimelist.net/apiconfig/references/api/v2) for more information.